Where pleasant Thames from Isis' silver head begins her quiet glide

 2002: The stones are where the spring at Thames Head apparently used to be.

-The stone is difficult to read.
+The stone is not easy to read.

-(I have cheated and enhanced the lettering.)
+(I have cheated and enhanced the lettering.

 And here is Father Thames in his third and current home at St John's Lock -